kenthehacker/digitalCV/readme.md

+# Howdie!
 I am a recent grad at Washington University in Saint Louis.
-Please check out my LinkedIn for my up to date information
+Please check out my LinkedIn for my up to date information!

 My curiosity has grown in computer science even after I graduated and I continue to learn through these projects.
-I am just about finished with my CNN deep Q learning project.
-I plan on learning more about machine learning

-After having completed my dqn project, I do plan on taking a break and explore a peculiar side of computer science just for a tad "bit" dealing with entanglements...
+I've posted some of the projects I've done.
+My most recent project I completed was writing a DQN snake game I ran into lots of bumps and relied on the Atari paper and discovered I must use target NN and a repplay buffer

+Right now, I am learning FPGA development on the lattice Nandland Go board programmed in Verilog